bwvdnbro/bwvdnbro.github.io/_drafts/memory-logging.markdown

 real piece of memory in the *physical* memory, or in some other way.

 Note that this means that not every memory allocation in your program will necessarily use physical memory.
-If you are very cautious and allocate more memory than you need without ever using it, the operating system might decide not to allocate all of this memory in the physical RAM and your program might fit in less memory than you expect.
+If you are very greedy and allocate more memory than you need without ever using it, the operating system might decide not to allocate all of this memory in the physical RAM and your program might fit in less memory than you expect.
 But it